Who is an occupational therapist and what does an OT do?

 What qualifications do you need to be an occupational therapist?

 To practice as an occupational therapist in the USA you must be licensed in the working state.
-In order to get the license, you must successfully complete entry-level program from an Accreditation Council for Occupational Therapy Education (ACOTE) approved occupational therapy School and a licensing examination conducted by the National Board for Certification in Occupational Therapy (NBCOT).
+In order to get the license, you must successfully complete entry-level program from an Accreditation Council for Occupational Therapy Education (ACOTE) approved occupational therapy School and a licensed examination conducted by the National Board for Certification in Occupational Therapy (NBCOT).
 See their list of approved courses.

 Most occupational therapists enter the profession with a master’s degree in occupational therapy.
 In March 2018, there were 165 occupational therapy programs accredited by the ACOTE, part of the American Occupational Therapy Association (AOTA).

 An entry-level program must be a master or a doctorate program.
-Occupational therapy schools offer an entry-level master of occupational therapy (MOT/MSOT) or Doctor of Occupational therapy (OTD) program.
+Occupational therapy schools offer entry-level master of occupational therapy (MOT/MSOT) or Doctor of Occupational therapy (OTD) program.
 A full-time MSOT/MOT lasts 2-2.5 years although part-time or weekend programs lasting around 3 years are available at some institutions.
 Both master’s and doctoral programs require at least 24 weeks of supervised fieldwork, in which OT students gain clinical work experience.

 Admission to graduate programs in occupational therapy generally requires a bachelor’s degree and specific prerequisites mainly include anatomy, physiology, and psychology.
 Many programs also require students to have volunteered or worked in an occupational therapy setting.